alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-17-on-habashi-sect.md

   sect and their leader Abdullah Al-Habashy is notorious for his deviation and aberration.
 muftis:
   shyakh:
-  - name: Shaykh Ibn Baz
+  - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
 ---
 From 'Abdul 'Aziz Bin 'Abdullah Ibn Baz to our dear respected brother, T.M.
 May Allah protect you.
 As-salamu 'alaykum warahmatullah wabarakatuh (May Allah's Peace, Mercy, and Blessings be upon you!).
 I would like to refer to your question registered at the Department of Scholarly Research under the number (313), dated 25/1/1406 AH.
 In which you ask about the sect belonging to their head, Abdullah Al-Habashy.